sweattep/modern_quotes/README.md

 >Debugging declarative languages differs based on whether they are compiled or interpreted.
 Debugging a compiled declarative language is much easier due to the presence of compile time error checking.
 In light of this, creating a compiler if one does not exist for a declarative language can be the best way to improve the debugging experience.
 A declarative domain specific language which compiles to a general programming language would be an option as well.

+>Do not work in a way that affects your work negatively, specifically: do not reinvent the wheel, do not overthink, and always create an audit trail

 >At the end of the day, you fall back on your habits.
 How consistent are you going to be?

 >Down here in the real world we do not call something wrong unless it causes a problem.